tripleNull/dotfiles/README.md

 #dotfiles
-dotfiles in use using i3 and zsh on archlinux
+dotfiles in use on my desktop running archlinux